rapid7/insightconnect-plugins/active_directory_ldap/help.md

 ## About

 This plugin utilizes Active Directory to run LDAP queries.
+This plugin supports Windows Server 2003 and later.

 ## Actions